saga0619/HID-BLE-relay-host/README.md

 # HID BLE Relay Host

 The **HID BLE Relay Host** is a Python application designed to work with the **HID Relay Dongle** firmware running on an nRF52840 Dongle.
-It captures HDMI video from a USB capture card and transmits keyboard input over Bluetooth Low Energy (BLE) to the dongle, which relays the inputs to a USB-connected server or headless system as a HID keyboard.
+It captures HDMI video from a USB capture card and transmits keyboard and mouse input over Bluetooth Low Energy (BLE) to the dongle, which relays the hid inputs to a headless system.

 This application has been tested on macOS.